How to Identify Clogged Catalyst Symptoms

 If you have a clogged catalyst in your car, you will notice a significantly decreased in your fuel economy.
 This will cost you a lot over time.
 So, if you suspect a clogged catalyst, start noticing the miles your car runs in a liter of fuel.

-If your car has a carburetor, then test your catalyst to check any fuel vapor n it.
+If your car has a carburetor, then test your catalyst to check any fuel vapor in it.
 To do that, remove the car’s air cleaner and look over the top of your car’s carburetor.
-Rev up the engine and check if you see any signs of fuel vapor over it.
+Rev up the engine and check if you see any signs of fuel vapor over it, which may eventually cause a fuel vapor lock.
 If yes, then it is a sign of clogged catalyst in your car, and you need to get it cleaned or replaced.

 Problem with the exhaust system